 |Binance Coin (BNB)

 Bitcoin has been around for the longest of any cryptocurrency.
 It’s easy to see why it’s the leader, with a price and market cap that are much higher than any other crypto investment options.

-Many businesses already accept bitcoin as payment, which makes this cryptocurrency a smart investment.
+Many businesses already accept bitcoin as payment.
 Visa, for example, transacts with bitcoin.
 And after a long cryptocurrency hiatus, Stripe, through its partnership with OpenNode, allows merchants to settle transactions and convert payments to bitcoin.
 The larger banks have begun to incorporate bitcoin transactions into their offerings, as well.